 The practice is a RCVS Veterinary Nurse training centre and has a dedicated team of qualified and student Veterinary Nurses.

-Our current trainees are Rhiannon Willey, Amy Martin and Rhian Morris.
+Our three current trainees are Rhiannon Willey, Chloe Mai Burrows and Jemma Hunking.

-Rhiannon is a 2nd year student on the VN foundation degree course run by Duchy College.
+Rhiannon Willey is in the final year of the VN foundation degree course run by Duchy College.
 Her special interests are anaesthesia, emergency critical care, and wound management.

 The nurses run their own afternoon clinics, in which they undertake procedures such as suture removals, dressing changes, nail clips, administration of wormers (and other medication) and blood sampling.
 They also give dietary advice, undertake free "six month old puppy checks" and weigh animals.
 They also run puppy socialisation classes in the evenings.These are run as a series of three, once weekly evening classes for puppies (who must have at least had their first vaccination) and their owners.
 They are great fun and enjoyed immensely by owners, nurses and puppies alike.
 The nurses also give an educational talk on a different topic at each puppy socialisation class